MartaKliuchnik/hospital-appointment-scheduler/README.md

 Endpoint

 - URL Path: **_/api/v1/client/appointments/client-appointment/:appointmentId_**
-- Description: This endpoint allows authenticated clients to delete a specific appointment associated with a client.
+- Description: This endpoint allows authenticated clients to delete or cancel a specific appointment associated with a client, depending on their role (admin or patient).
 - Authentication: Authentication is required for this endpoint.

 **Request Parameter**